nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <h4>Below is a guided example for updating stocks:</h4>
-Before you start any updating activity, make sure to use the command `list lt/all` to list all the stocks you have in Warenager. <br>
+Before you start any updating activity, make sure to use the command `list lt/all` to list all the stocks you have in Warenager.
+The list shown below will be the basis reference for this guided example. <br>

 ![update_step1](images/update/update_step1.png)